 Casiotone CTS-1: The Other Features

 Portability: One of the benefits of buying a keyboard without fully or semi weighted keys is portability.
 The Casiotone CTS-1 is SUPER portable.
-It is not only very light (only 10 pounds – most digital pianos such as my Yamaha P-125 weigh 25-30 pounds) but it has an extremely slim and narrow profile (36.61″ x 10.15″ x 3.30″ – the Yamaha PSR E373 is an inch longer, an inch thicker and FOUR inches deeper!), can run on AA batteries, and it even has a carry handle AND pins on the back that you can attach a standard guitar strap to.
+It is not only very light (only 10 pounds/11.5 for the CT-S1 76 – most digital pianos such as my Yamaha P-125 weigh 25-30 pounds) but it has an extremely slim and narrow profile (36.61″ x 10.15″ x 3.30″ – the Yamaha PSR E373 is an inch longer, an inch thicker and FOUR inches deeper!), can run on AA batteries, and it even has a carry handle AND pins on the back that you can attach a standard guitar strap to.
 It really doesn’t get much more portable than this, and since the key action has an almost semi-weighted feel, it’s amazing that the weight is still only 10 pounds (the Alesis Recital 61 with similar feeling semi-weighted keys weighs 15 pounds).

 “Standard” Features: The CTS-1 also has many standard features you see in almost all keyboards nowadays, such as a metronome, and the ability to transpose keys.